Create threshold areas

 The threshold area is shown on the map and saved in your project under Threshold areas (sites).
 Once the threshold area has been created, you can view details in the results table and in the workflow panel.

-11. Optionally, in the workflow panel, hover your cursor over an item to view more information.
+11. Optionally, in the workflow panel, hover over an item to view more information.
 If you created multiple threshold areas, use the drop-down menu to view details for different areas.

 You can click Export to Excel to create an Excel document with the analysis results.
 The exported document contains two worksheets: one containing a summary of the analysis, and one containing the details of the analysis.